 (1 mile / About 20 minutes)

-This is the route that most map apps will send you off on.
+This is the most direct route.
 Here’s a google maps link.
 While it’s the fastest- shaving about 5-10 minutes off more scenic routes – there’s nothing special about 4th Avenue.

 Things to see on the way: Waterfront / Olympic Sculpture Park / Pocket Beaches